 - Challenge thinking

-- Stimulate ideas for your investment thesis and for an effective value development plan
+- Stimulate ideas for your investment thesis and for an effective value generation plan

 - Shape the diligence agenda.
 Determine the issues that matter

 - Check back at mid- and endpoints to see how the asset stands up against a larger set of fundamentals

 Independent of the IM, develop individual investment case statements that the team believes explains “why do we think we can make money on the deal?”

 This Provisional thesis becomes the basis for the entire diligence exercise

 Develop asset and thesis specific questions for each of the I-VII commercial matters lists that are most important to test (i.e., the matters that matter)

 The Top Questions Worksheets help prepare for meetings, and the bottom table ties your questions back to the investment thesis to ensure complete coverage of the thesis

 Use these pages to develop distinct work streams for each individual investment case statement – and to track results, actions, and revisions to the provisional thesis